-Jill Finlayson is Director of the Women in Tech Initiative at UC, co-sponsored by CITRIS and the Berkeley Engineering Department at UC Berkeley and serving Berkeley, Davis, Santa Cruz, and Merced campuses.
-The Women in Tech Initiative supports research and initiatives to promote the equitable participation of women in the tech industry.
+Jill Finlayson is Director of the EDGE in Tech Initiative at UC, co-sponsored by CITRIS and the Berkeley Engineering Department at UC Berkeley and serving Berkeley, Davis, Santa Cruz, and Merced campuses.
+The EDGE in Tech Initiative supports research and initiatives to promote the equitable participation of women in the tech industry.

 Finlayson has a strong background in strategy, entrepreneurship, and mentorship.
 Prior to Berkeley, she led mentorship and developed and delivered incubator and accelerator programs for Singularity University Ventures, whose mission is to increase the number of impact-focused startups and to educate, inspire and empower leaders to apply exponential technologies to address humanity’s grand challenges.